Table of Contents

 - Endometrial polyp:

-- Similar low power appearance in biopsies (by definition - altered, disorganized or irregular glands)
+- Similar low power appearance in biopsies (by definition, altered, disorganized or irregular glands)

-- Distinct densely fibrotic stroma
+- Distinct densely fibrotic stroma with thick walled blood vessels

-- Endometrial polyps can contain foci of AH / EIN
+- Endometrial polyps can contain foci of AH / EIN (see above in Microscopic (histologic) description)

-- Disordered proliferative endometrium:
+- Disordered proliferative / anovulatory endometrium:

 - No well delineated criteria